 It’s that time of year again.
-Time to take your cat to the veterinarian for his annual examination.
+Time to take your cat to the veterinarian for their annual examination.
 But maybe you’re thinking that you might skip it this year.
-After all, he isn’t sick.
+After all, they aren’t sick.
 Maybe you will just put it off until next year – what could it hurt?
 Actually, delaying an annual physical exam can hurt.

 Delaying or not having a recheck exam can hurt your cat.
 A recheck examination is an appointment that allows your veterinarian to assess the progress and follow-up on your cat’s disease or problem.
 Maybe you are thinking you can skip it because your cat is doing better?
 Even if your cat physically looks and feels better, he or she may not be completely back to normal.
-Some diseases can progress undetected.
+Some diseases can progress with very few outward signs.

 Recheck exams are a worthwhile investment in your cat’s overall health.
 By taking your cat in for a “re-check” you are providing your cat the best possible care by allowing his progress to be professionally monitored.

 Vaccinations have saved the lives of millions of cats.
 Before the days of effective vaccines, cats routinely died from panleukopenia (“feline distemper”) and complications of upper respiratory (herpesvirus, calicivirus) infections.
 Newer vaccines are available to protect against feline leukemia virus infection, feline infectious peritonitis virus and other infections.
 Current vaccination programs also protect our cats (and us) from the threat of rabies.
 All kittens should receive FVRCCP, which is Feline Viral Rhinotracheitis, Calicivirus, Chlamydia and Panleukopenia, the so-called “4-in-1” upper respiratory/feline distemper vaccine.